-Attorneys at Haas Tharrington, P.A. are available and trained to assist with collaborative law divorce.
+Attorneys at Haas & Associates, P.A. are available and trained to assist with collaborative law divorce.
 Collaborative law defines a process for settling marital dissolution without resorting to litigation.
 The collaborative divorce process sets a series of ground rules agreed to by the divorcing couple and their attorneys.
 Any attorney participating in collaborative law must have specialized training to do so.
 Some people find collaborative law appealing for their divorce needs.
 A collaborative divorce has the following main features:

 - Each party retains an attorney who agrees in advance not to take the case to trial.